 Network Spanning 169 Fellows and nearly 30 U.S. Agencies

-As of June 2021, 169 federal government officials have now completed the Mansfield Fellowship Program.
-Over the years, nearly 30 U.S. agencies, commissions, and the U.S. Congress have been represented by Mansfield Fellows, underscoring the program’s success in building a far-reaching cadre of U.S. federal government employees with Japan expertise.
+As of July 2022, 178 federal government officials have now completed the Mansfield Fellowship Program.
+Over the years, over 25 U.S. agencies, commissions, and the U.S. Congress have been represented by Mansfield Fellows, underscoring the program’s success in building a far-reaching cadre of U.S. federal government employees with Japan expertise.
 The Fellows’ interests and skills reflect the program’s relevance to U.S. interests.
 Recent Fellows have been experts in areas including aerospace, energy policy, cybersecurity, nonproliferation and disarmament, alliance management, and regulation of environmental waste.
 The experience and contacts Fellows gain during their Fellowship will contribute to closer U.S.-Japan cooperation on critical challenges in these and other areas.

 Leadership throughout the U.S. Government.